myashley/react-project-partA/README.md

     - Not going to be elaborate but mention some level of TDD and how we will test our deployments and user flow

 20. Discuss and analyse requirements related to information system security.

+    - It is very important to protect the candidates personal information from potential threats.
+    - In order to prevent unauthorized access, use, disclossue, disruption, modification, inspection, recording or destruction of information we will be implementing a secure Authorization process.
+    - The implementation will include User authentication and User authorization.
+    - The communication protocol will be HTTPS(HTTP Secure) for secure communication over a computer network.
+    - In authentication, when the user successully lo

 21. Discuss methods you will use to protect information and data.